ilyasm0919/InstallGeoGen/README.md

 # Install GeoGen

-This is automated script for installing [GeoGen](https://github.com/PatrikBak/GeoGen/) and integration with [Geometry](https://github.com/ilyasm0919/Geometry/).
-It also may install [Geometry Extending](https://github.com/GrafGeometr/GeometryExtending)
+This is an automated script to install [GeoGen](https://github.com/PatrikBak/GeoGen/) and integrate with [Geometry](https://github.com/ilyasm0919/Geometry/).
+It can also install [Geometry Extending](https://github.com/GrafGeometr/GeometryExtending).

+You don't need anything, just Windows and the internet connection.
+It is recommended to install in an empty directory.

-## Install via PowerShell command
+## Install using the PowerShell command

-Run the following powershell command from the install location:
+Run the following PowerShell command from the installation location:

 ```
 Invoke-WebRequest -UseBasicParsing "https://github.com/ilyasm0919/InstallGeoGen/raw/main/install.ps1" | Invoke-Expression
 ```

-## Install via PowerShell script
+## Install using a PowerShell script

-Download and run [`install.ps1`](https://github.com/ilyasm0919/InstallGeoGen/tree/main/install.ps1) from the install location.
+Download and run [`install.ps1`](https://github.com/ilyasm0919/InstallGeoGen/tree/main/install.ps1) from the installation location.

+## Run GeoGen

+Put your initial configuration in the `input.txt` and run the `GeoGen.bat`.
+The output files will be located in the `Output` folder.
+You can open them with `Geometry` program (`Open with` > `Look for another app on this PC` > `Geometry Desktop` > `Geometry Desktop.exe`)